Protecting Our Clients’ Freedom and Reputation Against Sexual Assault Charges

 There are four legal elements the prosecution must prove, which may vary depending on the circumstances involved in the case:

-Even though the prosecution has the burden of proof in a sexual assault case, anyone who has been accused of a sex crime must have an attorney on their side to ensure their rights are protected.
+Even though the prosecution has the burden of proof in a sexual assault case, anyone who has been accused of a sex crime must have a sexual assault lawyer on their side to ensure their rights are protected.

 Why is it Important to Hire Your Law Firm’s Sexual Assault Lawyer to Defend Me?